 Road trip what if’s.
 It’s always a good idea to make sure your vehicle is in good working order before heading out.
 No one wants a flat tire or overheated engine.
 However, the security of roadside assistance is also a plus when dealing with unexpected mechanical issues.
 To make long trips more bearable, stop frequently, switch off drivers, and break up long drives into multiple days.
 Play car games, listen to music or audiobooks and consider having snacks and beverages within easy reach.
 All great ideas to make the experience fun.
 Don’t be in a hurry and remember that traffic is inevitable.
 All of these suggestions might seem obvious, but they can make long drives a little less grueling.
 A road trip can be a great way to travel if you plan for the what if’s.

 Keep your cool.
 Let’s face it, not all travel is perfect, especially the flying experience.
 My advice is to try to be as flexible as you can and breathe.
 If you’ve worked with a Travel Professional as you planned, reach out to him or her if you need help.
 Other resources if you need help can include your tour guides, concierge, or even local welcome centers when you need alternative suggestions.
 Listen to their suggestions.
 They might have even better options for you.
-If you don’t lose your cool, it’s easier for the professionals who can help to do everything they can.
-Staying calm helps the situation resolve quickly.
+If you don’t lose your cool, it’s easier for the professionals who can help to do everything they can and staying calm helps the situation resolve quickly.
 The professionals trying to help you will be as thrown by the disruption as you are but they want to be helpful and get you back on your way.
 Being pushy or loosing your cool just ruins your day even further, not to mention those around you who have to endure any bad behavior.